microsoft/MTC_GHCopilot_SB/README.md

 # MTC Github Copilot Strategy Briefing / Demo

-This is content guides a presenter through an approximately two hour strategy briefing on Github Copilot delivered in a 1-1 or 1-few context.
+This content guides a presenter through an approximately two hour strategy briefing on Github Copilot delivered in a 1-1 or 1-few context.

 ## Content Overview
 - [Sample Agenda](./resources/agenda-mtc-1m.docx)